-Phil Och describes an idyllic childhood in Ohio in his song “Boy in Ohio.”
-Despite the fact Ochs was born in Texas, his classic American folk song is filled with authentic, beautiful imagery.
+Our next song proves that you don’t have to come from a certain place to be able to write a song about it.
+Phil Ochs describes an idyllic childhood in Ohio in his song “Boy in Ohio.”
+Though Ochs was born in Texas, his classic American folk song is filled with authentic, beautiful imagery.

-Indeed, it ends with a poignant line that affirms Ochs has never had as much fun during the childhood he experienced in Ohio.
+Indeed, it ends with a poignant line that affirms Ochs has never had as much fun as the childhood he experienced in Ohio.

-The song describes Youngstown’s history and downfall through the eyes of a Vietnam War veteran.
-Its lyrics explain how the narrator became a factory worker in the Ohio steel mills to support himself until the mill got shut down.
+The lyrics explain how the narrator became a factory worker in the Ohio steel mills to support himself and his family.

 This is a poignant song delving into what happens when the world changes and the lifeblood of an entire community gets left to flounder.

-The song contains evocative imagery about President Nixon and tin soldiers “cutting us down.”
-It is both a response to the horrible event and its own form of protest against the war.
+“Ohio” is both a response to the horrible event and the group’s own form of protest against the war.

-“Ohio is for Lovers” is a bittersweet track, with the singer revealing their heart will always be in the state.
+“Ohio is for Lovers” is a bittersweet track, with the singer revealing their heart will always be in that place.

 When it was released in 1975, many Toledo residents, including Mayor Harry Kessler, were not thrilled by the song’s content.